limeos-org/window-manager/CONTRIBUTING.md

 #### Branch Naming

-All Git branches in this repository must adhere to the _dash-case_ naming convention, with the exception of version numbers, which are delimited with dots.
+All Git branches in this repository must adhere to the _dash-case_ naming convention.
 Consider these guidelines when naming a Git branch:

 1. **Action Prefix**
    All branch names (excluding `main` and `develop`) must start with one of the following action prefixes:
    •&emsp; `add` - Primarily adds new code, docs, files, or configurations.
    •&emsp; `update` - Primarily modifies code, docs, files, or configurations.
    •&emsp; `remove` - Primarily removes code, docs, files, or configurations.
-   •&emsp; `release` - Prepares codebase for a version release.
    •&emsp; `fix` - Resolves bugs or issues.

+2. **Name Content**
+   •&emsp;Keep names concise but descriptive.
+   •&emsp;Focus on what changes do, not how they do it.
+   •&emsp;Avoid unneccessary abbreviations.
+   •&emsp;Write in lowercase letters.

    Examples:
    **✓**  `add-branch-naming-guidelines`
    **✓**  `update-auth-tests-code-quality`
    **✓**  `remove-gtk-dependency`
    **✓**  `fix-slow-authentication`
-   **✓**  `release-1.0.0`

 #### Commit Messages

 All commit messages in this repository must follow a specific format.
 Consider these guidelines when writing a commit message:

-1. **Action Prefix**
+1. **Action Words**
    All messages must start with one of these action words:
    •&emsp;`Add` - When adding new code, docs, files, or configurations.
    •&emsp;`Update` - When modifying code, docs, files, or configurations.